Tiffany Healey, DVM

 Tiffany Healey DVM grew up in Cheyenne and graduated from Central High School in 1991.
 She received her Bachelors of Science in Zoology from the University of Oklahoma in 1996 and her Doctor of Veterinary Medicine from Oklahoma State University in 2002.
 During her time in veterinary school she was active in research using lasers in surgery in veterinary medicine.
 She received a grant from the National Institutes of Health and multiple scholarships including the Sue Busch Memorial Award in recognition for her role is supporting companion animals and the human-animal bond.

 Dr. Healey is married to Nick, an attorney, and they have two children.
 The Healeys have one cat MACS and two crazy mixed breed dogs Oban and Robbie.
-When Dr. Healey is not caring for her two and four legged critters she spends time volunteering in the veterinary community.
+When Dr. Healey is not caring for her two and four legged critters, she spends time volunteering in the veterinary community.
 She is the president of the Cheyenne Veterinary Medical Association and the delegate for Wyoming to the American Veterinary Medical Association.
 In addition, she serves on the AVMA Committee for the Advancement of Veterinary Technicians and Technologists.
 Dr. Healey also loves working closely with Black Dog Animal Rescue.

 Chelsea Croghan, DVM